cajmorgan/nova-frontend/README.md

 API

 ### What is Nova?
 Nova is an alternative to all those gigantic front-end frameworks, that often do more than is necessary when it comes to building simple UIs.
-Pure Vanilla Javascript is performance-wise the best way to build your front-end, but it can be hard to organize it properly and as the project grows, it might end up very messy.
-This is where Nova comes in, being a lightweight library packed with functionality for creating UI easier.
+Pure Vanilla Javascript is performance-wise the best way to build your front-end in a SPA, but it can be hard to organize it properly and as the project grows, it might end up very messy.
+This is where Nova comes in, being a lightweight library packed with functionality for creating and structuring UIs more easily.

 ### Features
 Nova comes with most of the needed built-in features for handling a single-page application.
 Features like easily generating html, routing and state-management.